-But there is an opportunity for 10% of the companies who are progressive enough to employ remote workers.
+But there is an opportunity for 10% of the companies who are progressive enough to hire remote software developers.
 They can fish from a massive talent pool.
 90% of skilled workers don’t want to relocate.
-Many of them will remote work.
+Many of them would gladly remote work for your company.
 Embracing remote work has its challenges but it’s one of the last real talent acquisition opportunities.

 Google and its tech giant peers in Dublin have a certain drawing power that smaller companies or companies located outside of Dublin just don’t have.
 It’s those companies that stand most to gain from remote work if they embrace it.